Valian/elixir-conf-eu-2025-slides/docs/ideas.md

 *   **Instructions:** Use QR codes and short URLs.
 *   **Reliability:** Ensure the core talk doesn't *depend* on the interaction working perfectly.
 It's a bonus.
 *   **Performance:** Consider basic server-side throttling for `handle_event`.

+# my ideas
+- emojis going up like in a google meet
+- something with LLM - maybe drawing and guessing game?
+Or creation of SVGs and displaying next to it?
+-